Architecture

 Versioning and specs

-specs/andpackages/dapp/api-specs/. - Zod schemas are generated in
+packages/dapp/api-specs/openrpc-dapp-api.json. - Zod schemas are generated into